Sykes–Picot Agreement: Anglo-French negotiations (October 1915 – March 1916)

-Formal British, French and Russian agreements (April – October 1916)
+Formal British, French and Russian agreements (April–October 1916)

 Eventually, Russia having agreed on 26 April 1916, the final terms were sent by Paul Cambon, the French Ambassador in London, to the Secretary of State for Foreign Affairs, Edward Grey, on 9 May 1916, and ratified in Grey's reply on 16 May 1916.

 The formal agreements between Britain, France and Russia comprised the eleven letters below.

 In the chain of agreements between France, Russia and Britain, the Russian claims were assented to first: France confirmed their agreement on 26 April and Britain on 23 May, with formal sanction on 23 October.
 The Anglo-French agreement was confirmed in an exchange of letters on 9 May and 16 May.

-Agreement with Italy (April – August 1917)
+Agreement with Italy (April–August 1917)

 In a meeting in a railway car at Saint-Jean-de-Maurienne on 19 April 1917, a tentative agreement was reached between British and French Prime Ministers, David Lloyd George and Alexandre Ribot, and the Italian Prime Minister and Foreign Minister, Paolo Boselli and Sidney Sonnino; to settle the Italian interest in the Ottoman Empire—specifically article 9 of the Treaty of London.
-The agreement was needed by the Allies to secure the position of Italian forces in the Middle East.
+The agreement was needed by the Allies to secure the position of Italian forces in West Asia.

 The goal was to balance the military power drops at the Middle Eastern theatre of World War I as Russian (Tsarist) forces were pulling out of the Caucasus campaign, even though they were replaced with the forces of what would be called the First Republic of Armenia.
 It was clear to the Italians that the area allotted to them may not be easily given up by the Turkish Empire, such that the British Prime Minister proposed a vague formula for post-war adjustment should the actual post-war allocation not appear to be balanced.

 The agreement was drafted and negotiated by the countries' diplomats over the coming months, and signed by the allies between 18 August and 26 September 1917.
 Russia was not represented in this agreement as the Tsarist regime was in the midst of a revolution.
 The lack of Russian consent to the Saint-Jean-de-Maurienne agreement was subsequently used by the British at the 1919 Paris Peace Conference to invalidate it, a position that greatly incensed the Italian government.